University of Liverpool

 We are keen to attract suitably qualified and experienced applicants from ethnic minority backgrounds and we want to encourage individuals representing diversity of experience, ethnicity, culture, religion, gender, sexual orientation, social class, disability or age to consider applying to Liverpool.

 The "Liverpool Experts by Experience" (LExE) group is a well-established, active strategic stakeholder group.
 The group provides a framework for Expert-by-Experience (EbE) involvement across all aspects of programme delivery, including selection, teaching, assessment, clinical training, and research, using a co-production approach where appropriate.
-A broad range of other service user and EbE individuals and groups contribute to the curriculum.
+A broad range of other service user, EbE individuals and groups contribute to the curriculum.

 Training Orientation